tsmanz/spf-tools/README.md

 ### 2020 - Fork to fix up Cloudflare Update component

-aws DNS update script removed as it's of no use to me.
+route53 DNS update script removed as it's of no use to me.
+Added notify script to email on successful/failed spf record updates

 ### 2019/10 - new domain spf-tools.eu.org